 The Mothman is a huge man-like winged beast with a moth-like head.
 The creature is said to measure almost 8 feet tall and weighs up to 600 pounds with a 10-foot wingspan.
 A couple in 1966 reported to the police that they saw a large gray creature with glowing red eyes.
 It’s thought to have the power to hypnotize people and is now seen as a bad omen or sign of impending doom.

-The Mothman rose to fame in folklore when locals reported seeing the huge creature near the Silver Bridge before its mysterious collapse in the 1960s.
+The Mothman rose to fame in folklore when locals reported seeing the huge creature near the Silver Bridge before its collapse in the 1960s.
 In West Virginian folklore, it was seen in the Point Pleasant area from November 15, 1966, to December 15, 1967.
 It was first reported in a newspaper in November 1966.

 In 2016, WCHS-TV published a photo alleged to be of Mothman taken by an anonymous man while driving on Route 2 in Mason County.
-Experts believe it is just a bird carrying a snake or frog away.
+Some observers believe it is just a bird carrying a snake or frog away.
 There is no evidence this mountain monster is real, but it is an enduring myth.

 Wampus Cat

 The Wampus Cat or Wampus Beast is reportedly a large black cat that resembles a black panther.
-The creature weighs 600 pounds and is 6-feet long.
+The creature weighs 600 pounds and is 6 feet long.
 According to legend, the Wampus Beast is a known livestock killer and smells like a wet dog rolled around on a dead skunk.

 Folklorist Vance Randolph described the Wampus Cat as, “a kind of amphibious panther which leaps into the water and swims like a colossal mink.”
 Many believe this Mountain Monster has links back to Cherokee mythology.
 Sometimes Wampus Beast is used to describe a cat with mythological powers or a general undefined imaginary animal.